-On April 27, 2016 it will be 10 years since we lost Kortney to a rare brain tumor called brainstem glioma also known as Diffuse Intrinsic Pontine Glioma (DIPG).
+On April 27, 2017 it wwa be 11 years since we lost Kortney to a rare brain tumor called brainstem glioma also known as Diffuse Intrinsic Pontine Glioma (DIPG).
 It feels like so long ago and yet like yesterday.
-Thanks to all of your support, we enter into our 10th year of The Kortney Rose Foundation still going strong and more resolved to fund research that may lead to substantial breakthroughs.
-As part of our 10-year anniversary we are expanding awareness efforts.
-We want to highlight the great work The Kortney Rose Foundation did in 2009 when we partnered with local legislators to draft a resolution that was signed into law by Governor Corzine that annually calls for the sitting Governor of NJ to declare by proclamation that May be recognized as Brain Tumor Awareness Month in the State of New Jersey.
+Thanks to all of your support, we enter into our 11th year of The Kortney Rose Foundation still going strong and more resolved to fund research that may lead to substantial breakthroughs.
+We want to highlight the great work The Kortney Rose Foundation did in 2009 when we partnered with local legislators to draft a resolution that was signed into law by the Governor that annually calls for the sitting Governor of NJ to declare, by proclamation, that May be recognized as Brain Tumor Awareness Month in the State of New Jersey.

 MAKE A STATEMENT!

 DECORATE YOUR HOUSE!